Finding Tide Pools in Florida

 These groins are essentially rocky walls built perpendicular to the shoreline and jut out into the water.
 They are usually made by placing large boulders in a line from the beach down into the water, the adding medium and small rocks scattered around them.

-Where to Find Florida's Tide Pools
+Best Places to Find Tide Pools in Florida

 Here are some locations known for their natural rocky shorelines.
 These are the perfect spots to look for tidal pools during low tide.